TULSA CITY COUNCIL RULES & ORDER of BUSINESS

 5. Termination of comments by Council Chair

 The Council Chair may immediately terminate the comments of any individual speaker on an Agenda item for violation of these Rules & Order of Business.
-In addition, after a warning, the Council Chair, at his/her discretion, may preclude the individual speaker from addressing the Council on any other Agenda item at that meeting and/or at the next regular 5:00 PM Wednesday Council meeting for violation of these rules.
+In addition, after a warning, the Council Chair, at the Chair's discretion, may preclude the individual speaker from addressing the Council on any other Agenda item at that meeting and/or at the next regular 5:00 PM Council meeting for violation of these rules.

 Individuals and groups addressing the Council must limit their remarks to the specific Agenda topic on which they have signed to speak.
 Individuals and groups shall always remain courteous and respectful.
 Any violation of these provisions, as determined by the Council Chair, shall initially result in a warning; should there be any further violation, the Council Chair shall direct the individual, or group, to vacate the podium, forfeit the remainder of the time available to them to address the Council at that particular Council meeting (reference: V.C.
 1 & V.C.2, above), and/or the Council Chair may expel the individual or group from the meeting.